10 Reasons Why You Should Have a Chase Ink Visa Card In Your Wallet

 Award travel enthusiasts, or "travel hackers," love the Ink line of business credit cards from Chase.
 They offer valuable Ultimate Rewards points, great bonus spending categories, and impressive benefits.
-Right now, Chase has increased by 20% its sign-up bonus on two of its Ink cards to 60,000 points until May 31st.
-New applicants to the Ink Bold and Ink Plus cards earn 60,000 Ultimate Rewards points after using their card to spend $5,000 within three months.
-And now, you can earn 70,000 Ultimate Rewards points for applying for the Ink Plus card at a Chase Bank branch.
-Furthermore, the no-fee Ink Cash card offers a $300 sign-up bonus after spending just $3,000 within three months.
-Previously, it was just $200.
+Right now, Chase has a bonus on its Ink Plus card at 70,000 points.
+New applicants to the Ink Plus card earn 70,000 Ultimate Rewards points after using their card to spend $5,000 within three months.
+Furthermore, the no-fee Ink Cash card offers a $200 sign-up bonus after spending just $3,000 within three months.

 Chase offers two different levels of its Ultimate Rewards program.
 The standard level is for the Freedom, Sapphire, and Ink Cash.
 Whether these points are redeemed for cash back, gift cards, or travel reservations, each point is only worth a penny.